 Gender Mobility

-• Are enough women coming in to maintain diversity?
+- Are enough women being hired to sustain diversity?

-• Do women have the same opportunities as men to be promoted?
+- Do women have the same opportunities for promotion as men?

-• Does the organization have more/less difficulty engaging women?
+- Does the organization face greater challenges in engaging women?

-• What is the likelihood that diversity goals will be met?
+- What is the likelihood of achieving diversity goals?

 Our approach